 I’m the designated line-burner on the boat.
 Not quite sure how I got this fine honor, but it’s important to keep all the lines and shock cords from fraying, and burning (or really melting) the ends works well for most lines.

 I actually learned the basics back in Girl Scouts when I was in grade school (yes, back when you could teach a kid to use a lighter!), and have refined the technique for even better results since then.

 This is how we keep all our lines from fraying whether in use on the boat or bits in the “spare line” bag (with one exception, see below).
 Ditto for shock cord that we’ve cut.
-You can whip the ends of lines, but we find this works well and takes almost no time.
+You can whip the ends of lines (which we do on our sheets), but we find this works well for and takes almost no time.

 Here’s how I do it, along with various tips (and please add your own tips in the comments — I’m always looking to learn new things):